-Section 299(5H) enables the party agent of a designated federal party to give to the AEC a written notice determining specified percentages of election funding payments which are to be paid between the party and a State branch.
+Section 299(5H) enables the party agent of a designated federal party to give to the AEC a written notice determining specified percentages of election funding payments which are to be paid between the party and a state branch.

-Payments for the 2013 Election
+Payments for the 2016 federal election

-Method of payment
+Method of Payment

-No notice requesting payment of specified percentages between the federal and a State branch was lodged by the Liberal Party under s.299(5A) for the 2013 election.
-Therefore the full entitlements for the 2013 election were paid to the federal division of the Liberal Party in accordance with s.299(1)(b) and s.299(4)(aa).
+No notice requesting payment of specified percentages between the federal and a state branch was lodged by the Liberal Party under s 299(5A) for the 2016 federal election.
+Full entitlements for the 2016 federal election were paid to the federal division of the Liberal Party in accordance with s 299(1)(b) and s 299(4)(aa).

-The Family First Party and the Australian Labor Party were the only registered political parties for the 2013 election which advised the AEC that they were choosing to be treated as designated federal parties in respect of their election funding entitlements.
+For the 2016 federal election the Family First Party and the Australian Labor Party were the only registered political parties that advised the AEC they were choosing to be treated as designated federal parties in respect of their election funding entitlements (refer s 287B(1)).

-No notices were lodged under s.299(5A) requiring payment redirection between two different parties.
+No notices were lodged under s 299(5A) requiring payment redirection between two different parties.

-No notice was lodged for the 2013 election under s.299(5H) by either the Family First Party or the Australian Labor Party.
+No notice was lodged for the 2016 federal election under s 299(5H) by either the Family First Party or the Australian Labor Party.
 Payment of election funding entitlements for these parties was made, in full, to the designated federal parties.

-All payment redirection arrangements in place for the 2013 election specified that the entitlements of State branches of political parties were paid to the party agent of the federal body of the party.
+All payment redirection arrangements in place for the 2016 federal election specified that the entitlements of state branches of political parties were paid to the party agent of the federal body of the party.